cvincent/obsidian-task-additions/README.md

 I developed this plugin for my own use, having first scoured the Obsidian community plugins for some combination that did everything I wanted.
 Thus, the plugin's features are very much designed for my (apparently) peculiar needs.
-No additional configuration is provided, and is unlikely to be added.
+No additional configuration is provided, and none is likely to be added.
+I aim for this to be "completed software" in terms of addressing my own specific needs in developing it.
 That said, PRs are welcome if they would be useful to my own setup, otherwise forks are also welcome.

 Not satisfied with learning one new thing at a time, that being the Obsidian plugin API, I also took this as a, opportunity to learn Gleam.
 So the plugin